Text editing properties

 Spectra and chromatograms

 Some novelties in these programs are the spectral data publishing features, spectrum interpretation and database management tools.
 UV, IR, NMR, MS spectra and chromatograms can be imported and embedded into the documents and join with structures etc. The most versatile are DrawIt and ChemSketch (only when purchasing the appropriate add-ons).
 ChemBioDraw supports JCAMP and Galactic files, ChemDoodle and MarvinSketch JCAMP files.
 The curves can be resized, zoomed, scaled, corrected, annotated, and peak list and tables are easy to create.
 Finally, they can be embedded into the final document.
 Basic spectrum manipulations, such as Fourier transformation of the FID signals are not possible.
 All of the these applications enable the user to assign structures to spectra.
-Before making any decision, it is highly recommended to check that what spectrum and database formats are supported by the current versions.
+Before making any decision, it is

 Any spectra from any related ACD/Labs application can be put in ChemSketch: